-A Grilled Vegetables Buddha Bowl filled with vitamins!
+A Vegan Nourish Bowl filled with vitamins!

 This Grilled Vegetables Buddha Bowl is a comforting and delicious dish that you can easily adapt to your tastes.
 Let’s bet that your menu of the week will be a lot less plain!